IgorCarvai/HomePage/README.md

 ### SonicAnimation<br />
-+ Simpler project used when I was first learning how to rig using Maya.
++ Simple project used when I was first learning how to rig using Maya.